NathanKuneman/determining-heart-disease-mortality-factors/README.md

 For this test warm counties are defined by all counties there the temperature is above the mean temperature the opposite is true for cold counties

-We will set our Alpha value low at .02 since we have a fairly large data set.
+Normally I would choose an Alpha value of .05 but since we are performing 6 hypothesis tests I have to perform a [Bonferroni correction](https://en.wikipedia.org/wiki/Bonferroni_correction) which gives me an Alpha of **.00833**

 Now we will perform a T-test to get our P-value and determine if the true means of these populations are different.